south-lacrosse/www-dev/docs/localwp.md

  The scripts will be `{site slug}.bat` and `{site slug}.sh` in the Local `ssh-entry` directory, which you can find by selecting `Reveal Local's log` from the menu in Local (in Windows it will be `C:\Users\{user}\AppData\Roaming\Local\ssh-entry\`).
 Note: these scripts are only created the first time you run the Site shell.

 Local can automatically log you in to WordPress by going to your site and enabling `One-click admin`.
 You can then click on `WP Admin` to go straight to the Dashboard without having to log in.
-You can also add a bookmark to do the same think: `http://dev.southlacrosse.org.uk/wp-admin/?localwp_auto_login=1`.
+You can also add a bookmark to the same URL: `http://dev.southlacrosse.org.uk/wp-admin/?localwp_auto_login=1`.

 Local will intercept any emails sent by WordPress.
 To see them go to your site, and under Utilities you will find Mailhog.